Andy Yorke

-Andy Yorke (born 10 January 1972) is an English musician and former lead singer and guitarist for the band Unbelievable Truth.
-He is the younger brother of Radiohead frontman Thom Yorke.
+Andy Yorke (born 1972) is an English musician best known as the lead singer and guitarist for the band Unbelievable Truth.
+He is the younger brother of the Radiohead singer Thom Yorke.

-Early life
+Biography

 Yorke began singing when he was ten.
 At the age of sixteen, Yorke met Nigel Powell at Abingdon School, with whom he would eventually form the band Unbelievable Truth.
 The name of the band was inspired by Hal Hartley's 1989 movie of the same name.
 At this time, Yorke also began learning Russian.
-He traveled to the Soviet Union in 1987, at the age of 15.
+He travelled to the Soviet Union in 1987, at the age of 15.

 Yorke studied Russian at university, and spent a year living in Moscow during 1992–1993.
 He returned to Moscow in 1996 to work as a translator for Greenpeace.
 He went back to university in 2000 to study Russian politics and business, and had been working in that field until returning to the recording studio to begin work on his debut solo album, Simple.
-He is currently pursuing a PhD in Government at the London School of Economics.
+In 2014, he completed a PhD in Government at the London School of Economics.